guptv93/guptv93.github.io/_probability/bayesian_inference.md

 * Normal Distributions

 Knowledge of the Limit Theorems is also good to have.
-These laws provide a mathematical basis for the loose interpretation of an expected value $\expect[X]=\mu$ as the average of a large number of independent samples drawn from the distribution of $X$.
+These laws provide a mathematical basis for the loose interpretation of the expected value $\expect[X]$ as the average of a large number of independent samples drawn from the distribution of $X$.
 Limit Theorems are useful for several reasons:

 1. Conceptually, they provide an interpretation of Expectation (as well as Probability) in terms of a long sequence of identical independent experiments.
 2. They allow us to derive an approximate probability distribution for the sum $S_n$ of large number of i.i.d random variables $X_1,X_2,\dots,X_n$.